Andrew Vaughn Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

+- The 8.4 strikeouts per nine innings put together by the Orioles pitching staff ranks 20th in the league.

-- The Orioles have a 5.33 team ERA that ranks 27th among all league pitching staffs.
+- The Orioles have the 26th-ranked team ERA across all league pitching staffs (5.38).

-- Orioles pitchers combine to surrender 19 total home runs at a rate of 1.4 per game (to rank 19th in baseball).
+- Orioles pitchers combine to give up 20 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- Gibson gets the start for the Orioles, his fourth of the season.
-He is 3-0 with a 3.44 ERA and 12 strikeouts in 18 1/3 innings pitched.
+- Rodriguez (0-0) pitches for the Orioles to make his third start of the season.

-- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the Oakland Athletics while giving up hits.
+- In his last appearance on Tuesday, the righty threw 4 1/3 innings against the Oakland Athletics, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.